 Our story also begins with a flight.

 We are Sean Muldoon and Jack McGarry, co-founders of The Dead Rabbit on Water Street.
-Around six years ago we flew from Belfast, Northern Ireland, to New York with a plan: to create the world’s best cocktail bar.
+Around nine years ago we flew from Belfast, Northern Ireland, to New York with a plan: to create the world’s best cocktail bar.
 A couple of years later, at the Tales of the Cocktail, we were told that we’d succeeded.
 Strangely enough, that didn’t end the matter for us.
 It just spurred on us further.
 Since then, we’ve picked up several more awards, including Jack’s nod for International Bartender of the Year.
 We’ve also learned a lot but more importantly, our ambition to advance the art and practise of hospitality is stronger than ever.
 BlackTail is the culmination of that journey.